Focus Indicator - Browser(Chrome) Extension

 Then …

-So, I used box-shadow, it was better, but did not work for all the elements. box-shadow was not visible for, the elements that were enclosed within another, without any spacing and overflow: hidden.
+was not visible for, the elements that were enclosed within another, without any spacing and overflow: hidden

 See the Pen box-shadow by Sarbbottam Bandyopadhyay (@sarbbottam) on CodePen.